 - In the seventh season finale "Survival of the Fittest", Sam and Dean finally get the means to kill leviathans.
 The problem?
 It only works once, so they have to use it on the boss leviathan.
 Upon learning this, said boss leviathan has several dozen or so of his underlings assume the same form as he does.
 However, he fails to account for the angel Castiel, who can perceive the leviathan's true form and, as a result of having briefly shared a body with them, knows which one is the Big Bad.

 - Subverted in Doctor Who ("The Invasion of Time").
 The Doctor wants the Great Key of Rassilon from Borusa, who reaches up to an abstract wall structure made up of keys.
 The Doctor mentions that the best place to hide a tree is in a forest, but then he tosses the key aside, realising Borusa wouldn't give him the Key so easily.
-It turns out the real Key is hidden in Borusa's desk.
+It turns out the real Key is stuck in the keyhole of Borusa's desk drawer.

 - In "Time of Angels", the Doctor goes hunting for a Weeping Angel... in a building of statues.
 The episode, were it not for the adventurous feel of the fifth series, would be Nightmare Fuel - as anyone who's watched "Blink" can attest to.